The Mime Order: Reception

 In her very positive NPR review, Janet Ciabbatari writes: "Shannon's haunting dystopian universe is rich in detail, consistent, suffused with familiar afternotes.
 Just when the bloodshed seems over the top, she turns to shimmering descriptions of Paige's dangerously illicit tie to Warden.
 When Paige seems toughest, Shannon reminds us of her empathy for the downtrodden."
-In a more lukewarm review, Kirkus Reviews predicted that Shannon fans would not be disappointed by the "propulsive plot", noting that the action of the book outshines the prose, which is rated as "serviceable".
+In a more indifferent review, Kirkus Reviews predicted that Shannon fans would not be disappointed by the "propulsive plot", noting the action of the book outshines the prose, which is rated as "serviceable".

 Calling the novel "a MUST", The Guardian review enthuses that "there is no question whether to pick up The Bone Season".
-The review is equally laudatory about the characters, calling them wonderfully imagined, noting especially how brilliant the character of Jaxon is, and how intelligent and respect-inspiring is the main character, Paige.
-The Independent joins the line of rave reviews, asserting that the book would leave "addicts craving a third hit". calling the whodunit plot "gripping", the review concludes that "Shannon’s ability to take classic tropes, such as forbidden love and dystopian societies, and give them a well-knuckled twist is to be admired – books one and two have demonstrated that she looks set to become a trailblazer for young talent."
+The review is equally laudatory about the characters, calling them wonderfully imagined, noting especially how brilliant the character of Jaxon is, and how intelligent and respect-inspiring the main character Paige is.
+The Independent joins the line of rave reviews, asserting that the book would leave "addicts craving a third hit".
+Calling the whodunit plot "gripping", the review concludes that "Shannon’s ability to take classic tropes, such as forbidden love and dystopian societies, and give them a well-knuckled twist is to be admired – books one and two have demonstrated that she looks set to become a trailblazer for young talent".

 The Mime Order was a 2015 Goodreads Choice Award Nominee for Fantasy.